-Following this, Te Whiringa Toa - the successful teams will attend a two day workshop 6 and 7 March 2021 and be matched with an appropriate experienced industry practitioner and mentored over a six-week period to further develop their scripts to 'shoot ready'.
+Following this, Te Whiringa Toa - the successful teams will attend a two day workshop 18 and 19 March 2023 and be matched with an appropriate experienced industry practitioner and mentored over a five week period to further develop scripts, budgets and get projects 'shoot ready'.

-Details regarding how the mentorships will be run will be discussed with successful teams and teams will be provided with feedback and criteria for 'shoot ready'.
+We will discuss details regarding how the mentorships will be run with successful teams and provide criteria for 'shoot ready'.
+After mentoring, teams will be contracted.

-The NZFC and Script To Screen will use reasonable efforts to maintain the confidentiality of the information provided in your application.
+The NZFC and Script to Screen will use reasonable efforts to maintain the confidentiality of the information provided in your application.
 Please note that any information you provide to the NZFC is subject to Official Information Act 1982 (OIA) requests.
-In processing a request under the OIA, the NZFC will consult with the relevant applicant prior to making a decision to release or withhold any information.
+In processing a request under the OIA, the NZFC may consult with the relevant applicant prior to making a decision to release or withhold any information.